How to Check BMW Service History (2026 Guide)

 Via FindServiceHistory

-The simplest way to verify a BMW's service history — especially before you buy — is to use FindServiceHistory.
+The simplest way to verify a BMW's service history — especially before you buy — is to use our BMW service history check.
 BMW is one of our full coverage brands, meaning we can retrieve detailed dealership service records directly.
 Just enter the registration number and receive a comprehensive report showing every recorded dealer service, complete with dates, mileages, and work carried out.
 It takes minutes rather than days, and you don't need the seller's cooperation.

-Get official BMW dealership service records instantly.
-Just enter your registration number.
+Retrieve official BMW dealership service records using just a registration number.
+Results typically arrive within minutes.

 BMW Condition Based Servicing (CBS) Explained